mathias82/frida-commands/README.md

 # frida-commands

-The script contains some frida commands, such as finding and saving the classes of a package to a document, as well as finding the methods of a class and saving it to the output-fridaTxt folder
+The script contains frida commands, for example such as finding and saving the classes of a package to a document, as well as finding the methods of a class and saving it to the output-fridaTxt folder

 # Prerequisite